Not long ago, a young entrepreneur asked for my advice on how to fire a remote employee.

 4. Get to the point

 Don’t beat around the bush or try to make small talk at the outset.
+It should be clear what’s happening after the very first sentence.

 The separation details (e.g., today is your last day, here’s what the severance package looks like, we’ll do everything we can to support you in the transition, etc.) should only take a minute to explain — try to cover everything before giving them a chance to speak.